mercadolibre/mobile-dependencies_whitelist/README.md

 ## What does the base plugin do for us?

-This plugin helps us on configuring the custom Nexus repositories when using our custom Android Libraries as dependencies in Gradle.
+This plugin helps us on the following things:

+1. It configures the custom Nexus repositories when using our custom Android Libraries as dependencies in Gradle.
+2. It links the sources of the dependencies, for the two possible packagings (JARs and AARs), if the dependency is declared as 'compile'.
+This does not work for 'provided' dependencies due to a bug in Gradle/AS.

 All you have to do is: